2019 Pollachi sexual assault case: Central Bureau of Investigation

 The Tamil Nadu government transferred the case to the Central Bureau of Investigation (CBI) on March 12, 2019.
 Another person surrendered before the chief judicial magistrate court on March 25, 2019.
 He confessed that he raped some women with the arrested men and made videos.
 The CBI filed a charge sheet against five accused on 24 May 2019, claiming that they were members of an organized criminal group that communicated with one another.
 CBI registered two FIRs against eight accused on 28 April 2019.
 The CBI visited the farm house of the accused in May 2019 and after examining the area, they confirmed one place where a young girl was sexually harassed by the group.
 The five men were sent to Salem Central Prison in June 2019.

 The CBI arrested three more men, including AIADMK youth wing member on 6 January 2021.
 The CBI made minimal progress on the case before the arrest in January 2021.

 An anonymous victim claimed in a recorded audio clip that a young girl died after she was gang-raped by the arrested accused and his accomplices at his farm house and later her body was buried at the back.

 On February 19, the Nakkheeran reported that the CBI had confiscated a vehicle belonging to a former AIADMK councillor.
 The criminals reportedly used the vehicle to entice girls and then abuse them.
 The perpetrators reportedly exploited the women's photographs to blackmail them and send the women to powerful people in order to get money.
 Former Pollachi Municipal Chairman, a member of the AIADMK, was also allegedly reported to be with these woman.
 V. Jayaraman was said to be close to both the ex-councilor and the Municipal Chairman.

 Activists and journalists reported that, despite the arrests, there appears to be no inquiry into the role of the Pollachi policemen in either assisting the ring or covering up the crime.
 They claimed that the police made numerous procedural errors, which allowed for the release of several important suspects, notably those with ties to the AIADMK, and made it more difficult for survivors of the incident to tell the authorities.

+All the nine accused in the case were brought before the Mahila Court in Coimbatore in February 2024, following the submission of fresh material items by the CBI the previous month.